Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 We envision a system that enables value exchange mechanisms while solving the problems of traditional approaches - a network of economic agents that serves the needs of the digital economy.

-The properties that are essential to this vision are that it must be:
+The seven key properties that are essential to this vision are that it must be:

-* **Global** - supporting the digital economy of the whole world
+* **Global** - supporting the the whole world
-* **Open** - accessible to everyone, with no unjust barriers to inclusion and participation
+* **Open** - accessible to everyone, with no unjust barriers to inclusion and participation, and no centralised control.
+Openness *requires* decentralisation.
 * **Automated** - able to execute end-to-end transactions in a reliable way while automatically enforcing any rules relating to the digital assets involved.
-* **Secure** - providing strong protection against losses (malicious or otherwise) so that holders of assets can maintain trust in their value.
+* **Secure** - providing strong protection against security threats (malicious or otherwise) so that holders of digital assets can maintain trust in their value.
 * **Extensible** - capable of supporting new kinds of digital assets and innovation
-* **Fast** - sufficiently scalable and efficient to serve Internet-scale usage, and meet the performance expectations of as many use cases as possible
+* **Fast** - sufficiently scalable and efficient to serve Internet-scale usage, and meet the performance expectations of all reasonable use cases
-* **Cheap** - usable at low economic costs, to maximise the potential to create economic opportunity and value without being stifled by unreasonable transaction costs.
+* **Cheap** - usable with low economic costs, to maximise the potential to create economic opportunity and value without being stifled by transaction costs.

 Convex has been designed from the ground up to provide these properties.